 or

 - of up to the duration shown in table 8.2.2.2.1-2, if the active serving cells are in the same band as any of the SCells being added or released, provided the cell specific reference signals from the active serving cells and the SCells being added or released are available in the same slot.

+- of up to the duration shown in table 8.2.2.2.1-3, if the active serving cell and the SCell being added or released are in a FR2 band pair and UE is capable of common beam management on this FR2 band pair, provided the cell specific reference signals from the active serving cells and the SCells being added or released are available in the same slot.

 Table 8.2.2.2.1-1: Interruption length X1 for SCell addition/release for inter-band CA